First measurements with a new $\beta$-electron detector for spectral shape studies: The -electron detector

 \section{The $\beta$-electron detector}

-A variety of approaches to measuring $\beta$ spectra have been adopted over the years.
-Apart from those already mentioned in the introduction, some examples are the 4$\pi$ semiconductor spectrometer used by Spejewski in combination with a NaI(TI) well-shaped crystal~\cite{SPEJEWSKI1966481}, the thin silicon detector in coincidence with a thick BC404 plastic scintillator employed by Horowitz \textit{et al.}~\cite{HOROWITZ1994522} or the recent approach of the St. Petersburg group based on a full absorption Si(Li) detector and a transmission Si detector~\cite{NIMA_rusos_Si_2018, 210Bi_rusos_Si_2020}.
+A variety of approaches to measuring $\beta$ spectra has been adopted over the years.
+Apart from those already mentioned in the introduction, some examples are the 4$\pi$ semiconductor spectrometer used by Spejewski in combination with a NaI(TI) well-shaped crystal~\cite{SPEJEWSKI1966481}, the spectrometer recently developed at LNE-LNHB using two Passivated Implanted Planar Silicon (PIPS) detectors~\cite{NIMA_2023_CEA} or the recent approach of the St. Petersburg group based on a full absorption Si(Li) detector and a transmission Si detector~\cite{NIMA_rusos_Si_2018, 210Bi_rusos_Si_2020, NIMA_2023_rusos}.
+Such detectors are designed to be used with $\beta$ sources sandwiched inside the detection system, in order to diminish backscattering effects.
+Note that in the present case, we are mainly interested in measurements of short-lived decays of fission fragments for which the production of $\beta$ sources is, in general, not feasible.